Three Days on The Isle of Skye

 A visit to the Isle of Skye is not complete without a visit to Portree.
 It's photogenic harbour is only about 200 years old and was created as a fishing village at the beginning of the 19th century by the then Lord MacDonald.
 The name Portree or Port Righ, King’s Port in Gaelic, (as on the road signs) is popularly thought to derive from a visit by King James V (of Scotland) in 1540 but the area around the harbour was called Portree or Portray long before the arrival of the king.
 Its name really comes from the Gaelic for Port on the Slope.
 By now it was dinner time and a visit to The Isles Inn was very welcome.
 The inn serves traditional, wholesome food and was a good choice for us rounding off our trip to Skye.

-Join us next time when our family adventures take us to some of Scotland's most popular whisky distilleries.
+Join us next time when our family adventures take us to the museums and galleries of Houston, Texas.
 Until then, happy reading and safe travels.

 Contact Us: firstname.lastname@example.org